Taking a page from SimCity, UrbanFootprint pitches new tools for urban development – TechCrunch

 For decades, the best urban planning simulation wasn’t a simulation for urban planners at all, but the wildly popular city building game, SimCity, says Peter Calthorpe, an expert in the field and the co-founder of UrbanFootprint.

-Calthorpe began his career as an urban planner and designer in the late seventies, and in the mid-eighties he wrote the book on sustainable communities alongside the famous architect and designer Sim Van der Ryn.
+Calthorpe began his career as an urban planner and designer in the late seventies, and in the mid-eighties he wrote the book on sustainable communities alongside the famous architect and designer, Sim Van der Ryn.

-Working on design and development projects across Portland, Salt Lake City, Los Angeles, and (my home state) Southern Louisiana, Calthorpe approached urban design through the lens of climate resilience and sustainability — all the while developing the suite of tools that would become UrbanFootprint.
+Working on design and development projects across Portland, Salt Lake City, Los Angeles, and (my home state) Southern Louisiana, Calthorpe approached urban design through the lens of climate resilience and sustainability — all the while developing the suite of tools that would become UrbanFootprint .

 “Through our practice we started looking at a tool that gathered all the data together [and] organized it in a way that allowed for intelligent queries… [It] allowed people to ask questions and plan scenarios,” Calthorpe said in an interview.